sandordargo/sandordargo.github.io/_posts/2022-12-14-cpp23-attributes.md

 ## Conclusion

 C++23 brings 3 changes to attributes.
 The restriction that an attribute cannot be duplicated is removed now.
 Attributes can be used with lambdas in a way that it belongs to the function call operator from now on, not to the lambda itself.
-Last but least, we get a new standard lambda `[[assume]]` to ease compiler optimizations.
+Last but least, we get a new standard attribute `[[assume]]` to ease compiler optimizations.

 Do you often use attributes?